PlanterApp/planter_blog/content/posts/samms-gardening-journal/index-1.md

 Apply fertilizer during key growth seasons when the plant is actively growing for best results, though this can vary depending on the plant.
 Roses are much more fickle, and many appreciate year-round nourishment.

 It’s important not to apply too much fertilizer at once, or too many different types.
 A ‘less is more’ approach is a good way to start, and increase doses as necessary.
-Test your soil pH periodically (once a season is plenty) to check how your soil is changing.
+Test your soil pH periodically (once a season is a good start) to check how your soil is changing.
 Remember to add nutrients to your soil with compost and other organic materials.

 ![Kale in the early morning sun.](https://4w1qaaek5t.ucarecd.net/98b8400b-0cf4-4205-8349-81ce61b500e1/close-up-green-curly-kale-plant-vegetable-garden.jpg)